nxp-appcodehub/dm-matter-zigbee-bridge-rw612/README.md

         chip-tool pairing ble-wifi 1 SSID Passwd 20202021 3840

    wait until message “Device commissioning completed with success” visible on Raspberry Pi which indicates this FRDM-RW612 has been successfully joined the Matter controller as MatterOverWifi device.
-2. Setup OpenThread Border Router (OTBR) on FRDM-RW612 by following commands on its CLI
-   -  otcli dataset init new
-   -  otcli dataset panid 0xabcd     --- 0xabcd can be changed to other value
-   -  otcli dataset channel 25       --- 25 can be changed between 11~26
-   -  otcli dataset commit active
-   -  otcli ifconfig up
-   -  otcli thread start
-   -  otcli state                    --- must wait until “leader” state appears
-   -  otcli dataset active –x        --- thread dataset used in chip-tool similar to following : 0e08000000000001000035060004001fffe002088711152e77458a490708fdcbf744a91020cb05100c208752e1bd2586f0a87ed481890312030f4f70656e5468726561642d633130640410d60d95cb5db1044086f7813e66de19020c0402a0f7f80102abcd0003000019

-3. Join FRDM-MCXW71 MatterOverThread Light App to FRDM-RW612 OTBR
-   Press SW2 on Factory-New FRDM-MCXW71 flashed with chip-mcxw71-light-example.srec and “Started BLE Advertising” visible on its UART console then run:

-      chip-tool pairing ble-thread 2 hex: 0e08000000000001000035060004001fffe002088711152e77458a490708fdcbf744a91020cb05100c208752e1bd2586f0a87ed481890312030f4f70656e5468726561642d633130640410d60d95cb5db1044086f7813e66de19020c0402a0f7f80102abcd0003000019  20202021 3840

-   wait until message “Device commissioning completed with success” appears on the Matter controller's logs, which confirms that this K32W148 has been successfully joined Matter network through FRDM-RW612 OTBR as MatterOverThread device.

-4. Set up Matter ZB Bridge
+2. Set up Matter ZB Bridge
-   run following commands on FRDM-RW612 CLI to form Zigbee network on external K32W061 MEZZANINE module that flashed with ControlBridge_Full_GpProxy_115200.bin then permit other Zigbee nodes to join it:
+   run following commands on FRDM-RW612 CLI to form Zigbee network then permit other Zigbee nodes to join it:
-   -  zb-erasepdm         --- erase currently used Zigbee channel, skip this if want to continue on existing channel
+   -  zb zb-erasepdm         --- erase currently used Zigbee channel, skip this if want to continue on existing channel
-   -  zb-nwk-form 11      --- can be any value between 11~26 as valid Zigbee channel
+   -  zb zb-nwk-form 11      --- can be any value between 11~26 as valid Zigbee channel
-   -  zb-nwk-pjoin 255    --- 255 to enable and 0 to disable permit join
+   -  zb zb-nwk-steer        --- steering new devices (permit join)

    Power on factory-new Color Light K32W061 flashed with ExtendedColorLight_GpProxy_OM15081.bin, following messages will dump on FRDM-RW612 console: